All News

 You may also like:

-Chris Butera is a voice actor specializing in commercial, eLearning and corporate narration reads.
-When he’s not helping clients achieve their goals, he's playing guitar and bass.
+Chris Butera is a voice actor specializing in commercial, eLearning and corporate narration voiceovers.
+When he’s not helping clients achieve their goals, he’s playing guitar and bass.

 Leave a Reply